upenn-embedded/final-project-s25-slay/README.md

 * We have acheived SRS-1, SRS-02, and SRS-03, SRS-04, and SRS-06.
 * In essence, the double-tap feature (SRS-03) recognizes a complete stitch and decrements the stitch count on the LCD, along with the corresponding Row Number.
 * The current stitch is then updated in the stitch array (SRS-04) and the LCD reflects these changes (SRS-01).
-* When the current stich is updated, the he system must be able to create an array/list of the stitches and rounds once a pattern has been uploaded.
 * *To meet SRS-02, we have assembled a photoresistor to control the LED when the light_state mode is set to 2 (automatic light).*
   * Looking forward, the light_state mode button and the undo button should be accessible via the product casing.
 The photoresistor will sit inside one of the four holes on the front of the casing to measure the local light level of the user's environment.
 * An additional goal of ours (SRS-05) is to implement a haptic sensor that vibrates every time a row has been completed.